by John Armstrong

 Why young LEE Oswald, a US citizen born in New Orleans, LA in 1939, was chosen to share his identity with HARVEY Oswald is unknown.
 In the author's opinion, the secret/covert plan for two young boys to share the same identity began either when Marguerite Oswald was working for the Navy in WW II, or during her relationship/marriage to Edwin Ekdahl, or perhaps both.
 This was the beginning of the CIA's "Oswald project," code named RX-ZIM.
 This project was created for the purpose of merging the identities of young foreign speaking people (from Eastern block countries) with American youths of similar age.
 The foreign speaking youths would learn English while living in the USA and, when young adults, act as interpreters and translators of their native language.
 If recruited and trained by the military or a US intelligence agency, these young adults could then return to their home countries and spy on behalf of the United States government.

 The CIA has retained the services of professors and academics at schools throughout the USA for many years.
 These people act as covert "spotters," and their role is to identify, assess, and casually question their students for the purpose of recommending those young people who might prove useful to the CIA in the future.
 For reasons that may never be known LEE Oswald was chosen and likely sent to New York City in the fall of 1952 to begin the process of sharing his identity with a Russian speaking boy from Eastern Europe (given the name "HARVEY Oswald").
-Seven years later this young man (now age 18), who read, wrote, and spoke near perfect Russian, as well as English, would assume the identity of LEE Harvey Oswald and "defect" to the Soviet Union.
+Seven years later this young man (now age 18), who read, wrote, and spoke near perfect Russian, as well as English, would assume the identity of LEE Harvey Oswald and "defect" to the Soviet Union.1947

 In the summer of 1947 Marguerite Claverie Ekdahl (Oswald) and her son LEE were living in the upstairs apartment at 1505 8th Avenue in Ft.
-Worth (the Marguerite Oswald impostor said they lived in the apartment downstairs).
+Worth (the Marguerite Oswald impostor incorrectly told the Warren Commission they lived in the apartment downstairs).
 In the summer (1947) John Pic worked at Walgreen's for a few weeks and then began work at the Tex Gold Ice Cream parlor.
-This store was located at 1920 5th Avenue, four blocks south of the 1505 8th Avenue.
+This store was located at 1920 5th Avenue, four blocks south of 1505 8th Avenue.
 By the end of the summer 15-year-old Pic was promoted to assistant manager.
 On July 7, 1947 Tarrant County land records show that Marguerite C. Ekdahl purchased a home at 101 San Saba in Benbrook, TX., a suburb of Ft.
 Worth.

 That summer Georgia Bell and her husband Walter were building their home directly across the street when a Mrs. Oswald and her young son moved into 101 San Saba.
-This is the first known sighting of the "Marguerite Oswald impostor" and young "HARVEY Oswald," and it occurred at the same time Marguerite Claverie Ekdahl (Oswald) and her family were living with Edwin Ekdahl at 1505 8th Avenue in Ft.
+This is the first known appearance of the "Marguerite Oswald impostor" and young "HARVEY Oswald," and it occurred at the same time Marguerite Claverie Ekdahl (Oswald) and her family were living with Edwin Ekdahl at 1505 8th Avenue in Ft.
 Worth.

-Jack White and I visited Georgia Bell at her home in Benbrook on two occasions.
+Long-time JFK researcher Jack White and I visited Georgia Bell at her home in Benbrook on two occasions.
 Georgia, who lived at 100 San Saba for more than 50 years, remembered buying groceries for the short, fat Mrs. Oswald, taking her to the store, and remembered that the young boy played with neighborhood children.
 Georgia said, "Mrs. Oswald often wore a white nurse's uniform, did not have a car, and was not a very nice person."
 Georgia remembered, "a neighbor, Lucille Hubbard, drove Mrs. Oswald to pick up some clothes from another house when she got a job as a nurse."
 Mrs. Hubbard said that Marguerite had furniture and lots of clothes stored at this house which was located "across from Stripling School."
 We shall soon see that this was almost certainly the same house in which 14 year old HARVEY and Marguerite were living in the fall of 1954, when HARVEY was attending Stripling Junior High.
 This was also the house where the short, fat Marguerite Oswald impostor was living on November 22, 1963, when President Kennedy was assassinated (2220 Thomas Place).
 I showed Georgia a photo of the "Marguerite Oswald" impostor standing in front of a kitchen sink.
 Georgia said, "That's her, short and fat just like I remember her.
 She was not a very nice person."
 I then showed Georgia a photo of tall, nice-looking Marguerite Oswald standing next to Edwin Ekdahl on their wedding day in 1945, taken only two years before Georgia met "Mrs. Oswald."
 Georgia replied, "I don't know who that is."

 After the Marguerite Oswald impostor and young HARVEY Oswald moved out of 101 San Saba, Marguerite C. Ekdahl rented out this property for the next four and a half years.
 In June, 1950 she wrote a letter to her son, John Pic, and said she was renting the house in Benbrook.
 A week later she listed the property for sale with J. Piner Powell Real Estate.
 At Christmas, 1949, LEE Oswald's 4th grade teacher, Mrs. Clyde Livingston, gave him a small puppy.
 The following year, 1950, a photograph was taken of LEE Oswald and this dog at 101 San Saba.
 Another photo shows the Oswald family car (a 1938 Plymouth) and a small "tourist" building across the street that was being built by Mr. Sells.